EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 </details>

-## FSI Experiments: Interactions of water-waves with a flexible beam
+## FSI Experiments: Interactions of water waves with a flexible beam

 "*All measurements are given in the form of *.h5* format files, each of which has a corresponding *.pan* format file containing details of measurement names, units, frequency, maximum, minimum and standard deviation.
 The data presented is classified into different folders given as follows:*"